bitnami/charts/TESTING.md

       Test Suite Passed
     ```

+### Useful information

+Ginkgo provides extreme flexibility when it comes to tests.
+Nonetheless, here are the most frequent use cases we have used it for so far:

+* Checking logs produced by a scratch or a k8s-native pod
+* Deploying, managing and interacting with K8s resources: CRDs, Ingresses, Secrets...
+Really useful for **K8s operators**
+* Directly interacting (instead of managing) resources deployed at installation time using the `extraDeploy` param, available in bitnami charts

 ### Specific acceptance criteria

 * [ ] Test file name has the following format: Helm chart name + `test` (ex: `metallb_test.go`)